Nashoba Publishing/Emily Royalty

 President Barack Obama may have regained his position in the White House following the nationwide election on Nov.
 6, but his opponent Mitt Romney narrowly stepped ahead in tally in Townsend and Pepperell.
 By the time the election polls closed at 8 p.m. on Nov.
 6 in Pepperell and Townsend, both presidential candidates boasted close numbers.
 In Pepperell, Romney received 3,426 votes to Obama's 2,936.
 In Townsend, ballots were caste for 2,725 Romney and 2,087 for Obama.

 The Townsend and Pepperell elections for senator was more of a landslide.
 Despite Elizabeth Warren receiving the seat, her opponent Scott Brown received a wide majority vote in both towns.
 In Pepperell, he received 4,074 votes and in Townsend, 3,188; Warren respectively received 2,417 and 1,737.
 For the congressional representative, Niki Tsongas won both towns.
-The final tallies are pending the count of provisional ballots.

 Regardless of the way residents caste their ballots, a call for progress amongst voters was loud and unanimous.
 On which candidates would best deliver, however, the vote was divisive; partisan supporters came out from both sides to express their desires and concerns.